ArthurMograbi/PianoTilesBot/README.md

 # PianoTilesBot
-A simple bbot fo beating piano tiles
+A simple bot for beating piano tiles